 Travel is not often thought of as something very eco-friendly.
 But, more and more people in the travel industry than ever before are taking steps to become more sustainable.
 So, what can we, as travellers do to help?
 In honour of Earth Day, we can look at some eco-friendly travel decisions that can make a big difference.

-Whether you’re splurging on your trip or travelling on a tight budget, here are 6 eco-friendly travel tips that you can follow to help lessen the impact on our planet by reducing consumption and minimising waste.
+Whether you’re splurging on your trip or travelling on a tight budget, there are eco-friendly travel tips that you can follow to help lessen the impact on our planet by reducing consumption and minimising waste.

 There are lots of ways to make your flights a little greener.
 For example, resisting the urge to upgrading to business can reduce your carbon footprint by more than five times.
 You can also try to fly directly to your destination, thus saving fuel, and pack as light as possible to reduce the weight of the plane.
 Travelling with carry-on luggage can also save you time in your destination.
 Also, consider downloading your boarding passes onto your phone instead of printing them out.